Middle-earth Role Playing: 2nd edition MERP supplements

-Critical reaction
+Critical reception

 In the February 1984 edition of White Dwarf (Issue 50), Jonathan Sutherland reviewed the various MERP supplements available at the time, and generally liked them, although he found their price a bit steep.

 A few issues later, in the October 1984 edition of White Dwarf (Issue 58), Sutherland reviewed the main rules system of MERP and thought that it "mirrors the consistently high-quality one has come to expect from ICE."
 Sutherland concluded that it "is a well-conceived, reasonably well-written system.
 I can't say it's easy and ideal for beginners but I can honestly recommend that you try it.
 MERP gets my vote as best new RPG this year; in fact I've not been so impressed since I first read Call of Cthulhu."